 The Board Members

-Linaya Workman - Ex-officio non-voting Board Member - Site Manager - Kluane NP & R, Parks Canada
+Linaya Workman (Ex-officio non-voting Board Member) Site Manager: Kluane National Parks & Rec, Parks Canada

 Get to know Kluane National Park & Reserve Management Board.
 We asked a few of our Board Members "What do you like about Kluane National Park & Reserve"